 - 1. Knowledge competence is determined by exam averages and course grades.
-Students must have at least a 75% exam average in all PTA courses with an overall course grade of "C" or better to be considered competent in knowledge prior to attending a clinical assignment. - 2.
+Students must have at least a 75% exam average in all PTA courses AND an overall course grade of >=75% or better to be considered competent in knowledge prior to attending a clinical assignment. - 2.
 Professional behavior competence is determined by a grading rubric.
 Students must achieve at least 75% on the professional behavior rubric to be considered competent in professional behavior. - 3.
 Skill competence is determined by practical exams and check-offs.
 Students must score at least 75% on each exam item, 75% overall, and with no critical point scored "No" to pass a skills check-off and practical exam. - a.
 Students are given checklists during laboratory practice so they know what is expected and how performance will be judged. - b.
 Skill performance is graded individually prior to practical exams.
 Student must meet skill check-off competency prior to taking a practical exam. - c.
 Practical exams are comprehensive.
 They are presented in the form of care plans that become progressively more difficult over the course of the program and skills that are learned in previous courses are tested again. - d.
 Students are given three chances to pass a practical exam and check-off, with mandatory practice between attempts.
+Students may not complete a retake for a skills check off or practical exam on the same day in which one was failed.
 Students who do not pass a check-off or practical exam in three attempts or less will receive a failing grade for the course and will not be able to matriculate through the program. - e.
-If students fail a skills check-off or practical exam, the maximum score for the practical will be a 75% as the final grade and the first attempted skills check-off score will be the final grade.
-Students are required to re-take and pass in three attempts or less in order to show competency. - 4.
+If students fail a practical exam, the maximum score for the practical will be a 75% as the final grade.
+Students are required to re-take and pass another practical exam in three attempts or less to show competency. - f.
+If a student fails a skills check off, the first attempted skills check-off score will be the final grade.
+Students are required to re-take and pass the check of f in three attempts or less in order to show competency. - 4.
 Written notice of the techniques in which students have demonstrated competency and are expected to perform during each clinical rotation are provided to each clinical placement.